 It is a novel way for luxury brands and their customers to enter the age of artificial intelligence and experience the power of image recognition.

-GLAZA's ADAS provides more safety by letting drivers interact and switch between infotainment system's apps without the need to lift their hands off the steering wheel.
+GLAZA's HMI provides more safety by letting drivers interact and switch between infotainment system's apps without the need to lift their hands off the steering wheel.